imbo/imbo/README.markdown

 ###DELETE /&lt;image&gt;/meta

-Delete the metadata attache to the image identified by &lt;image&gt;.
+Delete the metadata attached to the image identified by &lt;image&gt;.
 The image is kept on the server.
 This action is not reversable.

 ###HEAD /&lt;image&gt;